Queen Mary University of London has opted into the TEF and received a Silver award.

 All A level requirements must be taken in one sitting, resits are not accepted, unless protected under the Equality and Diversity Act 2010 (documentary evidence in such cases is required by 1st September in the year of entry).

 Excluded subjects - General Studies and Critical Thinking.
-Also excluded is Further Maths if taken together with Maths.
+Also excluded is Further Mathematics if taken together with Mathematics.

 |Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)||Not accepted|